 combox consists of two main components - the combox directory and the node directories.
-The combox directory is the place where the user stores all the files; the node directories are the directories under which encrypted shards of the files (in the combox directory) are scattered to.
-A node directory is the file storage provider's directory, for instance, the Dropbox directory and the Google Drive directory are node directories.
+The combox directory is the place where the user stores all of their files; the node directories are the directories under which encrypted shards of the files (in the combox directory) are scattered to.
+A node directory is the file storage provider's directory.
+For instance, the Dropbox directory and the Google Drive directory are node directories.

-When a file humans.txt is created in the combox directory, combox splits humans.txt into N shards, where N is the number of node directories; if there are two node directories (Dropbox directory and Google Drive directory), then 2 shards are created.
-Each shard of the file is then encrypted and the encrypted shards are spread evenly across the node directories; if there are two node directories - Dropbox directory and Google Drive directory - combox will create two encrypted shards of file humans.txt - humans.txt.shard0, humans.txt.shard1 - and place one encrypted shard under the Dropbox directory and the other encrypted shard under the Google Drive directory.
-Now, the Dropbox client and the Google client will sync the respective shards that was place under their directories to their respective servers.
+When a file, humans.txt, is created in the combox directory, combox splits humans.txt into N shards, where N is the number of node directories.
+If there are two node directories (Dropbox directory and Google Drive directory), then 2 shards are created.
+Each shard of the file is then encrypted and the encrypted shards are spread evenly across the node directories.
+Now, the Dropbox client and the Google client will sync the respective shards that was place under their directories to their respective data store.